 Any proposal to decrease the size of the Board, or to substitute a new director for an existing director, or not include an existing director on a slate of director nominees for approval by the shareholders, should be made first by the Nominating and Corporate Governance Committee, then approved by the full Board.
-After receipt of a recommendation from the Nominating and Corporate Governance Committee, the Lead Independent Director should notify the director of such recommendation prior to the meeting of the Board at which the slate of nominees is proposed to be approved.
+After receipt of a recommendation from the Nominating and Corporate Governance Committee, the Chairman of the Board or the Lead Independent Director should notify the director of such recommendation prior to the meeting of the Board at which the slate of nominees is proposed to be approved.